 “When I came back [to Cambodia], I was more confident, outgoing and brave.
 I felt inspired to do more.”

 Udom became active in CCF’s Leadership Program, volunteering in the community at the Food Program and teaching local children.

 Now, he’s giving back again in his role as a Sponsor Relations Officer, acting as the bridge between CCF sponsors and kids, at primary and high school.
 He also enjoys giving guidance to the youngsters about reaching their potential.

 “I enjoy my job, I feel like I go back to when I was young,” says Udom.

 “When I ask the kids about their lives, it’s very nostalgic for me.
 I was like them once.
 So, I encourage them to study hard, and think about their future and goals.”

-Udom still lives with his parents in the same place as when he was a child,
+Udom still lives with his parents in childhood home.

 He’s constantly trying to improve and reads self-help and motivational books to push himself forward.

 His sights are set on an overseas scholarship for a Master’s and he’s aiming high - he intends to apply for a Fulbright scholarship, the prestigious program which funds graduate education for international students wanting to study in the United States.